-Diamonds are forever—until your engagement ring slips down the drain while you’re washing dishes, or a thief swipes the necklace your grandmother left you.
-Jewellery insurance is available on your homeowners’ or tenants’ insurance policies, but it won’t reimburse all that much.
+Diamonds are forever – until your engagement ring slips down the drain while you’re washing dishes, or a thief swipes the necklace your grandmother left you.
+Jewellery insurance is available on your homeowners, condo or tenants insurance policies, and while limits will differ, they likely won’t cover much.

-Standard coverage is minimal, often capping the reimbursement for jewelry, watches and furs to between $3,000 and $6,000 for all your belongings in that category.
-The Co-operators, for example, has a $6,000 maximum, with a $4,000 maximum for any one item.
+Standard coverage is minimal, often capping the reimbursement for jewellery, watches and furs to between $3,000 and $6,000 for all your belongings in that category.
+The Co-operators, for example, have a $6,000 maximum, with a $4,000 maximum for any one item.

-If you have a substantial jewelry collection or even one watch with a lot of sentimental value, it makes sense to buy an endorsement on your home insurance policy to make sure the gems are covered.
+If you have a substantial jewellery collection or even one watch with a lot of sentimental value, it makes sense to buy an endorsement on your home insurance policy to make sure the gems are covered.

-Premiums for jewellery endorsements typically cost between 1% to 2% of the insured item’s value, though this varies depending on the theft levels in your area and whether you have any home security systems.
-So insuring the engagement ring your fiancé bought for $8,000 could cost between $80 and $160 each year.
+Premiums for jewellery endorsements typically cost between 1% to 2% of the insured item’s value; so, for example, insuring the engagement ring your fiancé bought for $8,000 could cost between $80 and $160 each year.

-Endorsements for jewelry and watches typically cover the item’s replacement value, which often increases over time.
-So while a receipt works when buying coverage for a newly purchased necklace, your insurer may require a new appraisal from a certified gemologist every five years.
+Endorsements for jewellery and watches typically cover the item’s replacement value, which often increases over time.
+Your insurer will require a recent appraisal in order to provide coverage.

-Keep the appraiser’s report on hand – it should include a detailed description, magnified photographs and a current replacement cost estimate, and comes in handy if you need to make a claim.
+Keep the appraiser’s report on hand – it should include a detailed description, magnified photographs and a current replacement cost estimate, and comes in handy if you need to make an insurance claim.
 It doesn’t hurt to take your own photos, too.
 If you are going to the extent of insuring your engagement ring, you should include all jewellery in your home inventory, and keep the receipt.
 Also, if you bought the piece on sale, you’d want an appraisal so it’s not under-insured.